Find Your Lift

 Find Your Comfortable Neutral Position ...and how to dial in your Crown Lift height

-Goal: A relaxed, balanced head position where your neck muscles can let go — not tipped up or tucked down — so your spine can rest.
+Goal: The goal in sleep is to find relaxed, balanced head position where your neck muscles can let go — not tipped up or tucked down — so your spine can rest.
 What many of us don't realize is that just because we lie down that does not mean our muscles are relaxed.
 In fact, most times they aren't.

 Reminder: This is not medical advice.
 This is comfort positioning.
 Always check with your provider if you are under medical care.